-This system of face-down embedding of tissues reproduces all of the advantages of face-down embedding as in paraffin embedding used in routine histology.
+This system of face down embedding of tissues reproduces all of the advantages of face down embedding, as in paraffin embedding used in routine histology.
 The property of the tissue to immediately stick to the cold steel makes this process even easier than paraffin embedding in many ways.
 The system provides distinct advantages over available methods for embedding tissue for frozen section, including speed, precision, reduced tissue wastage, ease of learning, and convenience.

 The speed in which the frozen sectioning is accomplished is improved on several levels.
 The preparation of individual blocks is considerably faster than using the typical freezing bar heat extractor arrangement offered in today's cryostats.
-Using this apparatus, blocks are frozen as quickly as 20 s for small wells and I min in largest wells.
+Using this apparatus, blocks are frozen in as quickly as 20 seconds for small wells and I minute in largest wells.
 This system improves speed of preparation by lending itself to rapid preparation of multiple blocks.
 Once wells are filled, there is no need for monitoring the freezing process for the moment when the heat extractor should be placed.
 When confronted with multiple samples at a time from different operating rooms the ability to leave the cryostat to perform other tasks while the blocks are freezing saves valuable time.
 Speed is also enhanced by the need for fewer blocks.
 The large 30 mm well allows panoramic tissue sections to be viewed or multiple samples to be placed in a single well.
 Another advantage is that the blocks are all prepared to be flat, of similar thickness, with chuck faces approximately parallel to the tissue face.
 This leads to less trimming of blocks and less need to adjust the angle of the chuck holder in order to get the desired section without wasting tissue in trimming.

 The ability of this system to provide a flat highly predictable embedded tissue face is the feature of this system which improves the ability to deliver accurate diagnosis.
 As has been discussed earlier, this system allows the operator to orient the specimen precisely with the desired tissue surface in a flat plane.
-Face-down embedding has been used in the past in the form of plastic molds.
+Face down embedding has been used in the past in the form of plastic molds.
 There is a distinct advantage to this system over plastic molds that capitalizes on the physical property of tissue to stick to freezing temperature metal.
 The tissue is easily placed into any position by adhering to the well floor.
 The flower petals in Figure 10 are simply placed in a drop of embedding medium and stood on edge.
-This can be just as easily accomplished using a membranous portion of tissue or to stand a hair upright for that matter.
-Multiple pieces can be oriented precisely in any direction so the tissue can hit the knife at the desired angle affording the best quality section.
+This can be just as easily accomplished using a membranous portion of tissue, or to stand a hair upright for that matter.
+Multiple pieces can be oriented precisely in any direction so the tissue can hit the knife at the desired angle, allowing the best quality section.

 This system also avoids the crushing artifact results from the heat extractor weights flattening the tissue surface as offered in conventional cryostats.
-Part II discusses frozen block cryoembedding: this technique affords a dramatic level of precision in the most difficult to handle specimens.

 The amount of trimming needed to get a complete section is greatly reduced as a result of the flat tissue face.
 The ability of the system to place the desired tissue surface in a flat plane alleviates the need to cut deeper and deeper to get a specific area, a complete epidermis, or a complete margin.
 Figure 11 shows a block with 51 poppy seeds trimmed in a single plane.
 If one considers an analogy of being given 51 tiny brain biopsies the size of a poppy seed, what is the chance that all 51 could be visualized on a frozen section using conventional methods?
-And how many would be left for permanent sections?
-The result of this precise and flat embedding is the ability to preserve sample for permanent sections also referred to as the frozen section control.
+And, how many would be left for permanent sections?
+The result of this precise and flat embedding is the ability to preserve a sample for permanent sections, also referred to as the frozen section control.

 This system can be easily taught and learned.
-With minimal experience residents and technologists can prepare samples that cannot be achieved using conventional methods.
-Many an attending pathologists who knows a less experienced resident is preparing their slides can be comforted with the quality of the preparation this system can yield.
+With minimal experience, residents and technologists can prepare samples that cannot be achieved using conventional methods.
+Many attending pathologists who know a less experienced resident is preparing their slides can be comforted with the quality of the preparation this system can yield.
 It is also a very convenient system for either the attending pathologist to quickly and reliably embed the sample for the resident or technologist to cut.
 Knowing that the surface which is placed down is the surface the technologist will see when the block emerges.

 The placement of an embedding shelf beneath the front opening of the cryostat maximizes the comfort and dexterity available in the embedding process.